hrvojecukman/flutter_roadmap_app/README.md

     2. Add your REVERSED_CLIENT_ID to Info.plist

     Android
-    1. Add google-services.json (Android) (Maybe no need)
-    2. You do need to enable the OAuth APIs that you want, using the Google Cloud Platform API
+    1. You do need to enable the OAuth APIs that you want, using the Google Cloud Platform API